steven-cardini/healthy-cell-selector/doc/journal.md

 # Project Journal

 ## 17.03.2017
+17:00 - 19:00
+- Added new input data
+- Work on decision trees

+10:50 - 11:10
+- Project Meeting with Prof. B. Anrig

 08:30 - 10:30
 - Simplified data handling
 - Re-designed data aggregation so that the aggregate data contains more information (variance, min, max)